sethupathib/Answers/README.md

 9. [CP Template](https://pastebin.com/jVURaNCJ)
 10. Compete in CodeForces Div 3 Contest ASAP.
 11. [**ITMO CP course**](https://codeforces.com/edu/course/2/lesson/2) (Probably the best free competitive programming course on the planet.
 Pashka is just phenomenal )
+12. [**Coursera VLSI CAD Course**](https://www.coursera.org/learn/vlsi-cad-layout/supplement/Ytgkc/week-1-overview) (I figured this out recently.
+This is the best VLSI CAD course out there that is available for free.
+Man, these guys have Placement and Routing Visualisers etc. It's always been my dream to do work at this level.)
 ------------------------
 ### **Progress Tracking**
 1. Bit Masking (Completed).